eugenia1984/english/glossary.md

 - **interested in** is a phrase used to ask or talk about someone's preferences, hobbies, or areas of professional focus.
 For example, in What are you interested in?, they want to know about your hobbies, likes, or professional interests.

 - **interview** is a conversation where someone asks questions to get information.
-For example: ``The journalist conducts interviews with her readers`` (conversation for information)
+For example: ``The journalist conducts interviews with her readers`` (conversation for information). **interview** is a formal meeting where someone asks questions to learn about another person's experience, skills, or opinions.
+In **job interviews**, like in the dialogue, the interviewer asks about the candidate's previous job experiences.

 - **insights** are valuable thoughts or understanding gained from experience or learning.
 For example, gaining insights into a project means learning important things about it.